 Applications consist of a Part I and a Part II; each of these parts must be completed for each participating system.
 The Part I application may be completed when the project is in the planning stage and collects information on a system's planned technical aspects including size, estimated REC production, equipment and installation company.
+The Part II The Program does not require that an Approved Vendor submit a customer's Part I application prior to construction of the system.
+However, waiting until after a project is installed to submit an ABP project application could negatively affect the customer's experience because block capacity (and associated REC price) is not guaranteed, and if a project's specifications are not in conformance with Program requirements, the application may not be approved.
+Other program requirements such as prevailing wage will apply even if the project has already been constructed.
+To ensure positive customer experiences, Approved Vendors are thus encouraged to generally submit applications in a timely manner.

-The Part II application is to be completed only when a project has been completed and energized.
-Only systems that have a completed and verified Part I application that is subsequently approved as part of a batch by the ICC may submit the Part II application.14
+Part II of the project application is to be completed only when a project has been completed and energized.
+Only systems that have a completed and verified Part I application that is subsequently approved as part of a batch by the ICC may submit the Part II application.27

 A completed Distributed Generation Disclosure Form is required for submission of a Part I application.
 The disclosure form must be generated using the disclosure form portal at the Program website.
 The portal contains an interactive form that can be completed by either the Approved Vendor or one of its approved Designees which upon completion can either be e-signed using the portal e-signature functionality or printed, signed, scanned, and uploaded.
 The information on the disclosure form is automatically transferred to the application portal to start a Part I application for DG systems.
-The information on a
+The information on a disclosure form can be updated within the portal prior to customer signing but cannot be edited after.
+If a change in information on a generated Disclosure Form must occur, an Approved Vendor or their Designee should re-generate the Disclosure Form in the ABP portal before it is executed by the customer.
+Under no circumstance may any entity edit the static or the dynamic elements of a disclosure form that was generated inside the portal or via API.
+After the customer has signed the document (for e-signing) or downloaded the document (for wet signatures), thus finalizing the form.-disclosure form, any changes to that disclosure form require the generation of a new disclosure form.